 Photovoltaic (PV) Panel/Module: A solar/PV Panel is the complete unit of Solar Cells.
 The smallest semiconductor element within a PV module is the PV or Solar Cell.
 The solar cell immediately converts light into electrical energy (DC).

 Balance of System (B.O.S.): Includes all the components of the solar system other than the PV panels, Racking, and Inverter(s).
 Examples of the B.O.S included: AC home run wire & conduit, service disconnect, grounding materials, breakers, NEC labeling, and monitoring equipment.

 How much will it cost me?

 All solar energy systems are custom designed to meet the needs of your property and energy goals.
 We encourage you to call for your personalized quote, whether commercial or residential.
-Try our our ballpark estimator here to get an idea.
-There is financing available, as well as tax credits.

 Is there financing available?

 Yes!
 There is financing available through Michigan Saves for Residential or Commercial projects.